 Lessons may last between 45 to 90 minutes and occur one time per week for an eight week session.
 The cost is $80 per session (subject to change).
 Limited scholarship funds could be available after completion of the Scholarship Form.

-To sign up for the Veteran Program, please complete the New Veteran Application and include a DD 214 copy.
+To sign up for the Veteran Program, please complete the New Student Application and include a DD 214 copy.
 An evaluation may be requested prior to participation to ensure the program is an appropriate fit.

 Returning veterans will need to complete a Returning Veteran Application yearly.

 Have any questions?
 You may contact Program Manager, Heather Miner, at firstname.lastname@example.org.